 The bill amends 20 V.S.A. § 4652 to clarify the authority regarding agreements made under federal laws 8 U.S.C. § 1357(g) and 19 U.S.C. § 1401(i).
-It stipulates that only the Governor, in consultation with the Vermont Attorney General, has the authority to enter into, modify, or extend such agreements.
+It establishes that only the Governor, in consultation with the Vermont Attorney General, has the authority to enter into, modify, or extend such agreements.
 The previous provision that allowed state, county, or municipal law enforcement agencies to enter into these agreements during a state or national emergency has been removed.
-Instead, the new language specifies that no public agency or its representatives can enter into these agreements without the Governor's authorization.
+Instead, the bill stipulates that no public agency or its representatives can enter into these agreements without the Governor's authorization.

 Statutes affected: